 Whenever necessary, DOM will perform garbage collection to reclaim unused objects.
-It asks TM to provide the runtime stacks of all the active threads and starts tracing from these stacks to locate any unreferenced objects.
-At anytime when the console MM detects sufficient load imbalance in the cluster and decides to migrate t to another node, it notifies TM to preempt the execution of t and migrates it to the selected node.
+It asks TM to provide the run-time stacks of all the active threads and starts tracing from these stacks to locate any unreferenced objects.

+At any time when the console MM detects sufficient load imbalance in the cluster and decides to migrate t to another node, it notifies TM to preempt the execution of t and migrates it to the selected node.
+The current JESSICA prototype employs a simple migration policy: MMs running in the worker nodes periodically submit their system loads to the console MM; the console MM will initiate a migration if the load imbalance between itself and one of the worker nodes exceeds a predefined threshold; the console MM will instruct the TM as to which thread to migrate and where to migrate the thread to.